Commercial property management insurance matched to your portfolio

 What is commercial property management insurance?

 Commercial property management insurance is the bundle of policies a commercial PM company carries to cover its operations and professional services.
-It addresses the liability that comes from overseeing office buildings, retail centers, industrial properties, and mixed-use assets.
-It absorbs the errors, injuries, environmental claims, and fund-custody losses that standard residential PM programs are not built to address.
+The liability from overseeing office buildings, retail centers, and industrial properties is different from residential work, and standard residential programs are not built for the environmental claims and fund-custody losses that commercial portfolios generate.

 Total insurable value of managed portfolio